jaalto/project--emacs-epackage-template/README.rst

 other than Git to manage your code**.
 No problem.
 Continue to use what you have.
 Only layer Git on top of it.
 This means that you ínitialize Git on top of your current sources.
 The Git and your exixting VCS won't conflict.
-You switch to Git, when you commit your chnages and make them available as an epackage.
+You switch to Git, when you commit your changes and make them available as an epackage.

 An example.
 Say you use Mercurial, or "Hg" for short ::